Zsailer/python-for-scientists/docs/_pages/install_python.rst

 2. Install Jupyter Notebooks.
 -----------------------------

-Using our *conda* tool, install the Jupyter Notebook.
+Using your new *conda* tool, install the Jupyter Notebook.

 .. image:: ../../_imgs/notebook.png